SkylineCommunications/dataminer-docs/connector-help/connector_help/ITNM_Systems_IDM100_Service.md

 ## About

-The **ITNM Systems IDM100 Service** driver sends HTTP commands to the IDM100 over a serial connection.
+The **ITNM Systems IDM100 Service** connector sends HTTP commands to the IDM100 over a serial connection.
 The connector only polls the service information from one of the services of the **ITNM Systems IDM100**.

 ## Installation and configuration